adamsachs/NLP/README.md

 # NLP
-Programs Written For Natural Language Processing Class in Spring 2015
+Programs Written For Natural Language Processing Class in Spring 2015.
+Programs written in Python, use NLTK library.